News Banner

 4. Choose a Product

-Once your TCO analysis is complete, you should be able to identify the best product for your operations.
-Since the purchase price is usually such a small percentage of the TCO, the cheapest machine may not be the one with the lowest owning and operating costs.
+Once your total cost of ownership analysis is complete, you should be able to identify the best product for your operations.
+Since the purchase price is usually such a small percentage of the TCO, don’t be surprised if the cheapest machine is not the one with the lowest owning and operating costs.
+TCO analysis sheds a more holistic light on which product will provide the greatest monetary and productivity benefits for your manufacturing facility.

-With TCO analysis, you can find the product that will provide the greatest monetary and productivity benefits for your manufacturing facility.
-For example, a strapping machine made with innovative, sustainable components and efficient systems lasts longer, requires fewer replacement parts, needs less maintenance, and provides a better ROI than other options, with the benefits becoming clearer throughout the machine’s service life.
+For example, a strapping machine made with innovative, sustainable components and efficient systems may be priced higher.
+But this is indicative of the fact that it is built to last longer, requires fewer replacement parts, needs less maintenance, and provides a better ROI than other options.

 Contact EAM-Mosca Corporation for More Information on Our Packaging Line Machines

-EAM-Mosca Corporation produces banding and strapping machines for the packaging phase of manufacturing.
+EAM-Mosca Corporation produces strapping and stretch wrapping machines for the packaging phase of manufacturing.
 Our equipment uses the latest innovations to ensure a high-quality design and exceptionally long service life.
-We also optimize the TCO of our equipment by offering lifetime support and services.

-Our machines are optimized for efficiency and use sustainably sourced components to deliver better packaging processes.
 Contact us today to find out about our products and how our commitment to ongoing service makes our packaging equipment a contender in any TCO comparison.

 Ready to get your product out the door with speed and efficiency?